Internet Encyclopedia of Philosophy

 The Internet Encyclopedia of Philosophy (IEP) is a scholarly online encyclopedia with around 900 articles about philosophy, philosophers, and related topics.
 The IEP publishes only peer-reviewed and blind-refereed original papers.
-Contribution is generally by invitation, and contributors are from 35 countries and are recognized as leading international specialists within their field.
+Contribution is generally by invitation.
+Contributors come from 35 countries, according to the encyclopedia's "representative list", and are recognized as leading international specialists within their field.

 History

 The IEP was founded by philosopher James Fieser in 1995, operating through a non-profit organization with the aim of providing accessible and scholarly information on philosophy.
-The current general editors are philosophers James Fieser and Bradley Dowden (since 1999) with a staff of thirty faculty members as subject-area editors plus numerous volunteers.
-The entire website was redesigned in 2009, transitioning to the open-source content management system WordPress.
+By the 2010s, the general editors were philosophers James Fieser and Bradley Dowden (since 1999), with a staff of thirty faculty members as subject-area editors plus numerous volunteers.
+The entire website was redesigned in 2009, transitioning to the open source and content management system known as WordPress.
 In 2025, it contained about 900 articles.

 Organization

 The general editors supervise thirty subject-area editors, who help recruit authors and referees.
 The area editors supervise the blind-refereeing process.
 The intended audience for the IEP is philosophy students and faculty who are not specialists within the field, and thus articles are written in an accessible style.
 Articles consist of a brief survey or overview, followed by the body of the article, and an annotated bibliography.
 Articles are searchable either by an alphabetical index or through a Google-power search mechanism.